 In order to provide a sounding board, and to ensure sufficient weight and importance is attached to the need for objectivity in all that it does, CFA has appointed a formal Impartiality Committee.
 The Committee has been appointed by the Directors to monitor all aspects of our business activity.
-All members of the Committee have extensive and value adding experience in the individual sectors which they represent; thus enabling them to guarantee a wealth of knowledge, expertise and integrity to CFA.
+All members of the Committee have extensive and value adding experience in the individual sectors which they represent; thus, enabling them to guarantee a wealth of knowledge, expertise and integrity to CFA.
 Any instance where an employee, associate or customer feel there is a threat to impartiality, you are welcome to contact our Managing Director, Stephen Burrows.
 Our Director has the authority to initiate a full investigation into your enquiry, in conjunction with the Chairman of the Impartiality Committee.

-Threats to Impartiality:
+Threats to Impartiality

 We recognise the following as threats to our impartiality:

-A conflict of interest is any circumstance where the interest of CFA differs from those of an individual acting on behalf.
+A conflict of interest is any circumstance where the interest of CFA differs from those of an individual acting on our behalf.
 This may be in the form of an associate performing assessment activity for an entity they have a close business or personal relationship with.
 This kind of scenario must be eradicated to avoid any influence of the assessor’s judgement and lack of impartiality.

 We recognise the following scenarios as a conflict of interest: